harsh-sangwan2002/90-Days-Prep/React/imdb-app/README.md

 - Participants built functional UI components and applied routing concepts in practice.
 - Emphasis was placed on debugging techniques, reading documentation, and developing problem-solving independence while working on modern web technologies.

+Here’s your **clean, ready-to-use revision note content** for your React IMDb Pagination project (plain text, no extra formatting or markdown):

+---

+Revision Notes: React Application with Movie Fetch and Pagination

+This document serves as a comprehensive guide to the class discussion on creating a React application that fetches movie data and implements pagination.
+The lesson focused on React Hooks and features including state management, component lifecycle, and pagination logic.

+Table of Contents

+1. Application Overview

+2. Using useEffect for Data Fetching

+3. The Infinite Loop Problem

+4. Component Breakdown

+5. Handling Pagination

+6. Application Overview
+   The goal of the project is to create an IMDb clone that displays trending movies using an API.
+Key features include viewing a list of trending movies, implementing a dynamic pagination system, and using React for client-side rendering.
+The application is styled using Tailwind CSS, which was set up in a previous class.

+7. Using useEffect for Data Fetching
+   The class emphasized the use of the useEffect Hook to fetch data from an API when the component mounts.
+The discussion illustrated how to use fetch to retrieve data, handle promises with .then, and dynamically update state with API results.

+Key Points:

+- useEffect executes after the first render and whenever the dependencies in the array change.
+- An empty dependency array makes it run only once, similar to componentDidMount.

+3. The Infinite Loop Problem
+   An important issue discussed was the infinite loop that can occur when setting state inside useEffect.
+   Reason: Setting state within useEffect can trigger a re-render, causing useEffect to re-execute repeatedly.
+   Solution: Use proper dependencies and conditions to prevent continuous re-renders.

+4. Component Breakdown
+   The application was divided into smaller components for better modularity and reusability.

+- Movie Component: Renders individual movie details such as title, poster, and rating.
+- Movie List Component: Manages movie data and renders multiple Movie components using map().

+5. Handling Pagination
+   Pagination was a key part of the project.
+A fixed threshold controlled how many pages to show at once.
+The logic handled both dynamic starting points and edge cases (beginning and end of page range).

+Steps in Pagination Logic:

+- Calculate the starting page based on the current page and threshold.
+- Adjust pagination dynamically to handle edges smoothly.
+- Implement click handlers to navigate between pages using state updates.

+Conclusion
+The session provided valuable insights into building a React IMDb clone with dynamic movie fetching and robust pagination.
+It covered common issues like infinite render loops and emphasized writing modular, maintainable React applications using hooks and clean component structures.